SAP-samples/codejam-cap-llm/exercises/08-implement-embedding-service/README.md

 👉 Save the file.

-## Summary

 At this point the `storeEmbeddings` would run into an error if being executed because the CAP-LLM-Plugin does not yet know what destination it should uses for connecting against SAP generative AI Hub.
 In the next exercise you will adapt the `cdsrc-private.json` to include CAP-LLM-Plugin specific configuration.

+## Summary

+At this point you have learned how to implement function handlers and you learned about the Langchain package, chunking context information, using the CAP-LLM-Model to retrieve vector embeddings for the given chunks and finally insert it into the SAP HANA database.

 ## Further Reading